Understanding the financial aspects of OCS is important to a successful experience.

 Program CostsGrinnell tuition is charged in place of the program tuition when it is equal or less than Grinnell tuition.
-When program tuition exceeds Grinnell tuition, the program's charge will replace Grinnell tuition.
-Some total program costs vary due to fluctuations in exchange rates and are subject to change without notice.
-Non-tuition costs, such as room and board charged by the program, will appear on the student account in addition to the tuition charge.
-Program costs such as room and board are published on program sites.
-You can find a link to the program homepage on the program brochure.
+When program tuition exceeds Grinnell tuition, the program's tuition will replace Grinnell tuition.
+Non-tuition costs billed by the program, such as room and board, will appear on your student account in addition to the tuition charge.

-Specific program costs can be found on program websites and vary in what is included.
-Some will include airfare, books, local travel expenses and some will not.
-Investigate costs and budget for personal expenses such as passports, visas, immunizations, cell phones or additional travel.
-You are encouraged to compare program costs when choosing a program to meet your academic and financial needs.
+Specific costs can be found on program websites and estimates are often provided for additional expenses such as airfare, books, ground transportation, health insurance, passport, potential visa fees, immunizations, cell phones, toiletries or personal travel.
+You are encouraged to compare program costs when choosing a program to address financial considerations as well as your academic goals.

 - Grinnell tuition or program tuition (whichever is greater)

-- the administrative fee of $300 for an off campus study semester
+- Grinnell's administrative fee of $350 for an off-campus study semester

 - Grinnell College student health insurance (may be waived)

-- room and board charged by the program
+- Room and board, if charged by the program

-Payment is due to Grinnell at the same time as on campus study.
-Those who have selected the monthly payment plan may continue and the payments will be adjusted accordingly.
-Read Off-Campus Tuition and Fees 2017-18 for more information.
+Those who have selected the monthly payment plan may continue and payments will be adjusted accordingly.

 Questions regarding billing should be directed to 641-269-4100.